Mahidkarim/fifth-assignment/README.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

- One element is chosen by its unique ID using getElementById().
+ getElementById  ----  One element is chosen by its unique ID using getElementById().

- Multiples are selected by class (live HTMLCollection) using getElementsByClassName().
+ getElementsByClassName ----  Multiples are selected by class (live HTMLCollection) using getElementsByClassName().

  querySelector() → CSS selector for first match.